This is a page from my Guidebook.

 As a podcast guest — Often I talk about conversation on other people’s podcasts.
 I can’t keep an up-to-date list; sorry.
 Please go to the list of my appearances on PodChaser, and scroll down to guest appearances.
 There you can, hopefully, find a specific episode that peaks your interest.

-My writing — I have a number of posts here tagged Thoughts on conversation.
+Some more writing — I have a number of posts here tagged Thoughts on conversation.
 These simply spring up as I’m moved to write.
 Note that you can subscribe to this blog’s weekly email; Click the envelope icon top-right, or start here.

 Practicing conversation — I sometimes lead sessions practicing conversation, described as: